kmnk/VRChat_MessageBoard/README.md

 #### TemplateMessages
 Specify the template words for entering text by pressing the button.

+## Features MessageBoardViewer
+### Core
+#### Id
+When placing multiple MessageBoards in one world, specify the Id corresponding to each prefab.
+If only one MessageBoard is to be placed, leave it at 0.

+### Option
+#### Pickupable
+Select whether you want to be able to pick up the InputBoard.

 ## Notes
 - I have confirmed that this works with Unity 2019.4.31f1, VRCSDK3 WORLD 2022.06.03.00.03 Public, UdonSharp v0.20.3